sign-language-processing/sign-language-processing.github.io/src/index.md

 Moreover, SLP is not only an intellectually appealing area but also an important research area with a solid potential to benefit signing communities.
 Examples of beneficial applications enabled by signed language technologies include better documentation of endangered sign languages;
-educational tools for sign language learners; tools for query and retrieval of information from signed language videos;
-personal assistants that react to signed languages; real-time automatic sign language interpretations, and more.
+educational tools for sign language learners; tools for query and retrieval of information from signed language videos; personal assistants that react to signed languages; real-time automatic sign language interpretations; and more.
 Needless to say, in addressing this research area, researchers should work *alongside* and *under the direction of* deaf communities, and to benefit the signing communities' interest above all [@harris2009research].